Compare Tree Risk Assessment Quotes

 What is the best time of year to cut tree roots?

-Like regular tree trimming, late winter early spring is the best time of year to remove tree roots.
+Like regular tree trimming, late winter early spring is the best time of year to remove tree root system.
 This is when the tree has passed the harshest parts of winter and is beginning to come back to life.

 This will give the tree the best chance to heal itself while pests like borer beetles and fungus are not yet active.